mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuration-reference/index.md

 It is advised to keep this protocol version enabled as its most secure widely supported TLS version.

-If you have already installed your cluster and would like to change this in-place, you can go through an [upgrade][3] with the `adminrouter_tls_1_2_enabled` parameter set to the desired value.
+If you have already installed your cluster and would like to change this in place, you can go through an [upgrade](/1.11/installing/production/upgrading/) with the `adminrouter_tls_1_2_enabled` parameter set to the desired value.

 ## adminrouter_tls_cipher_suite [enterprise type="inline" size="small" /]
 Provide a custom list of TLS cipher suites.
 The value will be passed directly into Admin Router's [`ssl_ciphers`](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_ciphers) configuration directive.
 There is no validation of this string.
 Setting it incorrectly will cause DC/OS installation to fail.
 This configuration settings affects only Admin Routers running on DC/OS master nodes.

 If not provided the default value `EECDH+AES128:RSA+AES128:EECDH+AES256:RSA+AES256:EECDH+3DES:RSA+3DES:!MD5;` is used.

-To validate correctness of provided value use the `openssl ciphers` utility and provide your own value: `openssl ciphers <cipher-suites>`.
+To validate the accuracy of the provided value, use the `openssl ciphers` utility and provide your own value: `openssl ciphers <cipher-suites>`.
 For a list of all available ciphers see the [OpenSSL documentation](https://www.openssl.org/docs/man1.0.2/apps/ciphers.html).

-*Note:* Due to Java jurisdiction limitations it is not possible to install DC/OS with only AES256 cipher suites.
+**Note:** Due to Java jurisdiction limitations, it is not possible to install DC/OS with only AES256 cipher suites.

 ## agent_list
 A YAML nested list (`-`) of IPv4 addresses to your [private agent](/1.11/overview/concepts/#private-agent-node) host names.